qooxdoo/qooxdoo/docs/desktop/widget/list.md

 ## Description

 A List widget can be used to show a list of items.
-These items could selected in different modes:
+These items could be selected in different modes:

 - `single`: Only one or none could be selected.
 - `multi`: One, more or none could be selected.
-- `additive`: The same selection like `multi`, but each item, which the user taped on it is added or removed to the selection.
+- `additive`: The same selection as `multi`, but each item, which the user taped on it is added or removed to the selection.
-- `one`: The same selection like `single`, but one must selected.
+- `one`: The same selection as `single`, but one must be selected.

 The item which are added to the list are `ListItem`.
 For more details see:
 [ListItem](apps://apiviewer/#qx.ui.form.ListItem).